aardappel/lobster/lobster/docs/source/language_reference.md

 be checked upon construction.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-value xy { x:float = 0.0, y:float = 0.0 }
+struct xy { x:float = 0.0, y:float = 0.0 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Additionally, you may specify default values, if these are given, then these values are not arguments to the constructor, e.g. `xy {}`.

-For larger struct definitions, you can use the indentation based syntax instead:
+For larger class definitions, you can use the indentation based syntax instead:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-value xy:
+struct xy:
     x:float = 0.0
     y:float = 0.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~